 In order to be eligible for the fixed tuition rate at UNC Asheville, you must remain continuously enrolled during the entire tuition period (maximum of 8 semesters), excluding summer, in courses creditable toward a bachelor’s degree.

-The following categories of students are not eligible for the Fixed Tuition Program and will be billed based on the current year’s tuition rate.
+The following categories of students are not eligible for the Fixed Tuition Program:

 - Non-resident or out-of-state students (students from outside of North Carolina)